ytmp3/stuff/README.md

 This prototype is the most advanced.
 It also demonstrates:

-- the use of user-defined html for the confirm popup
+- the use of user-defined html content for the confirm popup
-- passing information to the page (e.g. category) and client-side template rendering
+- extra information passed to the page (e.g. category or timeout) and client-side template rendering
-- csp modification to safely permit execution of injected script
+- csp header modification to safely permit execution of injected script
-- confirm popup is in an iframe, so that user-defined css does not interfere with target page css
+- confirm popup opened in an iframe, so that user-defined css does not interfere with target page css
+- tested with firefox stable linux, chromium stable linux, IE11 and ms Edge
+- injected code minified (3.6kB)

 ### advantage of this approach